pensarguet/keybowRPiDrivesMyLights/README.md

 Keybow RPi drives Shelly plugs / bulbs

 ## Description
+Basically this project enables to switch on and off a device (plug or bulb) based on URL call from a mini keybow plugged on a Raspberry Pi!

 With the covid, and by force of circumstance, I started to work at home by obligation then by pleasure until I dedicated a room at home with my own setup.
 With a house on 2 floors, and moments when I am in a meeting, recording videos or simply available, I wanted to manage the availability of access to the room ... in short a kind of "On Air" to indicate my status.
 Ok, I can hear you from where you are... why didn't I just buy one?
 Well, it was too simple, and I like to make things!
 ## Setup
 So, it is quite naturally that I turned to [Raspberry](https://www.raspberrypi.com/) with its smaller form factor, [Raspberry Pi Zero W](https://www.raspberrypi.com/products/raspberry-pi-zero-w/) on which I could adapt a mini keyboard.
 To manage the lights, after some chat with friends on Twitter, it appears that [Shelly](https://shelly.cloud/) solutions seamed to be the most appropriate for want I wanted to do, switching on and off thanks to HTTP requests